TechnologySam Leibowitz·8 min read·2026-04-24

 The state filter: why it dominates the decision

 Cannabis POS vendors build for the biggest markets first.
 That means California, Colorado, and Michigan get the most mature integrations, while newer markets like New York get early, sometimes buggy, support.
-The regulatory body in your state — DCC, MED, OCM, LCB — sets the rules that the POS must follow.
+The regulatory body in your state sets the rules that the POS must follow.
 If the vendor has not spent real engineering time in your state, you will be the beta tester.

 California: METRC plus DCC reporting